GWeindel/hmp/README.md

-The by-trial onset of this transition event is assumed to be captured by a gamma distribution (**semi-Markov**)
+The by-trial onset of this transition event is assumed to be captured by a probability distribution (**semi-Markov**), e.g. in this application a gamma with a shape of 2:

 ```python